Orlando Arcia

-Orlando Jesús Arcia (born August 4, 1994) is a Venezuelan professional baseball shortstop who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Atlanta Braves and Colorado Rockies.
+Orlando Jesús Arcia (born August 4, 1994) is a Venezuelan professional baseball shortstop in the Cincinnati Reds organization.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Atlanta Braves, Colorado Rockies, and Minnesota Twins.
 The Brewers signed Arcia as an international free agent in 2010 and he made his MLB debut with them in 2016.
 He was traded to the Atlanta Braves during the 2021 season.
 In 2023, Arcia was named to his first All-Star game.

 Career

 Milwaukee Brewers

 The Milwaukee Brewers signed Arcia as an international free agent on October 22, 2010.
 He made his professional debut in 2011 with the Dominican Summer League Brewers.
 He missed the 2012 season due to a broken ankle he suffered during spring training.
 Arcia returned in 2013 to play for the Wisconsin Timber Rattlers of the Single-A Midwest League and played for the Brevard County Manatees of the High-A Florida State League in 2014.
 He spent the 2015 season with the Biloxi Shuckers of the Double-A Southern League.
 In July, he played in the 2015 All-Star Futures Game.
 After hitting .307/.347/.453 with eight home runs, Arcia was named the Brewers Minor League Player of the Year for 2015.
 On November 20, 2015, the Brewers added Arcia to their 40-man roster in order to protect him from the Rule 5 draft.
 He also spent 2014 and 2015 playing for the Caribes de Anzoategui of the Venezuelan Professional Baseball League, a winter league held during MLB's offseason.